 Step 7: Just let your fabric for air dry: Air dry is the safest way to dry fabric or clothing to prevent any stain from setting.
 So, put your fabric/clothing for air dry.

-Last word: Hope now you can remove ink from your different types of fabric at home.
+Hope now you can remove ink from your different types of fabric at home.
 Always make sure you read your fabric cleaning code to avoid any damage.
 Try to deal with ink stain as quickly as possible.
-Read more about how to remove wax from fabric at home.